 There is no better story than the one of the RFDS in Australia’s Outback.
 To understand the challenges that people face still today living in remote places around Australia, you need to visit this museum in Alice Springs.

 The Royal Flying Doctor Service was started in 1939 by the visionary Reverend John Flynn.
 In the museum, you will learn the story of one of the biggest ‘air ambulances’ in the world.
 It is a non-profit organization that operates in remote and regional areas and without its help people in these areas wouldn’t be able to receive medical help or even, in many cases, survive.
 To visit this museum is to understand the Australian Outback in its most profound meaning – how difficult life is and how much survival is the word that describes it.

 Alice Springs Reptile Centre

 If you plan to explore more outback places, you need to learn more about the beautiful but deadly creatures inhabiting these lands.
-In the Reptile Centre in Alice Springs, you will pay a small fee for such a knowledge.
+In the Reptile Centre in Alice Springs, you will pay a small fee for such knowledge.

 Behind a thick glass, the notorious Taipan and King Brown Snake are displayed in a light environment.
 You know how most of the reptile centres are dark and you can’t see the details of the animals?
 Here you can see and study the patterns on the snakes’ backs.
-Such a knowledge can be crucial in case you or someone around you has been bitten because of the different antivenoms.
+Such knowledge can be crucial in case you or someone around you has been bitten because of the different antivenoms.
 However, recently an antivenom was created that can be used to treat all Australia’s snakes’ bites.

 Here you will also see crocodiles, including the saltwater type that lives in the north, in Darwin’s tropics.
 There are also lizards, dragons and goannas.
 There are more than 100 reptiles from 60 different species, representing the most significant of the fauna in the Northern Territory.